Tain (village)

-Tain (तेन) is a village located in the tehsil of Nuh in the Nuh district of the state of Haryana, India.
+Tain is a village located in the tehsil of Nuh in the Nuh district of the state of Haryana, India.
 The village was in the news when Nokia decided to develop 500 smart villages in India.
 As per the company, the project will focus on the five key areas of health, education, livelihood, governance and finance.
 Nina Vaskunlahti, Ambassador of Finland, inaugurated Tain village.
 It was planned that village will serve as hubs which will host a digital centre with telecom connectivity to provide ICT-enabled, primary services across each of the five pillars to rural community.

 Project Smartpur

 Smartpur was a basically rural entrepreneurship-based model created to develop ideal smart villages in India.
 It was commenced by New Delhi-based Digital Empowerment Foundation and assisted by Nokia.
 It was a one-year pilot project based on a hub-and-spoke model.
 Keeping this motivation, DEF and Nokia have initiated Smartpur in Tain in Haryana.
 It also included Asoor in Tamil Nadu for the pilot project.
 Both, Tain and Asoor, have been identified as hub villages and linked to nine spoke villages each.